wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 Connection pooling lets you re-use connections to your database.
 Whether you have a few users making a lot of consecutive requests or many different users making fewer sporadic requests, connection pooling helps by keeping connections alive and re-using them acrcoss requests.

-## Does it take that much time to open and close a connection?
+## Does PGBouncer really save you that much time?
 You might be wondering, does it really take that much time to establish a connection?
 Is pgbouncer worth it?

 I run an example locally to compare both setups, and see if there's any improvement at all.
 The setup is as follows: